-Envisioned and prayed for from the beginning of The Chapel, The Saint Timothy School began as a part time cooperative in 2008, launched by the rector and his wife.
-The school became full-time in 2010, ending the year with ten students, growing each year, adding faculty and students, with an anticipated maximum of seventy students.
+Envisioned and prayed for from the beginning of The Chapel, The Saint Timothy School began as a part time-cooperative in 2008, launched by the rector and his wife.
+The school becamedeveloped as full-time in 2010, ending the year with ten students, growing each year, adding faculty and students, with an anticipated maximum of seventy students.
 Postulant Tony Melton remained with the parish after his curacy to serve first as Teacher and then as Headmaster-growing, protecting, and developing the school most ably.

-The Saint Timothy School has since graduated six students.
-Students have earned honors in national academic competitions.
+The Saint Timothy School has since graduated twelvesix students and completed its fifteenth year.
+Students have earned honors in national academic competitions and been accepted into their chosen places of work or study.
 The school orchestra and choir frequently enrich parish events and services, precluding the necessity of hiring others.
 In mission, the school has partnered with Gateway of Grace and the ACNA Matthew 25 initiative to provide safety and education to a limited number of refugee families.
+School Jog-a-Thon earnings fund entirely numerous property improvements, and also return a tithe (plus 2%) of all tuition income to the parish to contribute to utilities, insurance, and office expenses.
+A portion of the Dorothy Bruton Fund provides for need-based tuition assistance awards, such all contribute on a scale of ability, and that finances are never the final reason to separate a committed family from a Christian education.